HPCE/hpce-2018-cw2/readme.md

 probably not see much speed-up here, as the dominant cost tends to be the recursive part.

-_Note: edited to make the instructions clearer, as
-@bwh10 correctly pointed out it [was ambiguous](https://github.com/HPCE/hpce_2014_cw3/issues/4).
-The intent is for people to get the chunking working first in a sequential context, then to add the parallelism (the first part is more complex, the second part is easy)._

 As before, if `HPCE_FFT_LOOP_K` is not set, choose a sensible default based on your analysis of the scaling with n, and/or experiments.
 Though remember, it should be a sensible default